 Destruction of a regulated wetland by a landowner can result in severe penalties.
-Foremost, they may be faced with expensive mitigation (restoring or constructing wetlands to offset those destroyed) that can range from $2,000-$20,000 per acre.
-But they could also face substantial fines as well.
+The landowner could face substantial fines, but foremost, they may be faced with expensive mitigation (restoring or constructing wetlands to offset those destroyed) that can range from $2,000-$20,000 per acre.

 From an agricultural standpoint, wetlands that were cleared or drained for farming prior to the 1985 Swampbuster Act, known as “prior converted wetlands,” can continue to be farmed and are not regulated by the Corps or Ohio EPA.
 However, if these previously drained lands are left fallow for any length of time after 1985, they may revert back to a wetland.
 Farmers who drain or destroy these reverted wetlands are usually required to restore or re-vegetate the area, or they could be banned from participation in future Farm Bill commodity programs.
 Also, farmers who clear land that has no history of agricultural production could be in violation of the CORP’s, USDA’s or Ohio EPA’s wetland regulations if wetlands are found to be present.
-Farmers who are planning to clear or drain any new lands for production should contact NRCS or FSA at 732-2181 beforehand!
+Farmers who are planning to clear or drain any new lands for production should contact their local NRCS or Farm Service Agency first.